lars-t-hansen/moz-sandbox/swat/MANUAL.md

    A SchemeFloatingLiteral on its own denotes an f64.

    NaN is written as "+nan.0" or "-nan.0" (they denote the same value).
    Infinities are written +inf.0 and -inf.0 respectively.
+All these can be prefixed with "D." or "F."

    TODO: A constant that can be widened without loss of precision in a given type context should be widened.  eg, assuming i is int64, (+ i 0) should just